mathieulagrange/doce/manual/tutorial.rst

 Adding a modality
 =================

-The addition of a modality is simply done by adding a value to the array.
+The addition of a modality is simply done by adding a value to the array of a given factor.

 Note that order of modalities matters as it will determine the order in which settings are computed.
 This is convenient, because you can assume that when requesting the computation of all steps, the output data of step1 will be available to step2, and so on.